 \subsection{Context Detection and Identification}

 Context detection and identification is a fundamental step for learning task relatedness in CL.
-Most multi-task CL methods mentioned above rely on well-defined task boundaries, and are usually trained on a sequence of tasks with known labels or boundaries.
-Existing context detection approaches commonly leverage statistics or Bayesian inference to detect task boundaries.
+Most multi-task CL methods aforementioned rely on well-defined task boundaries, and are usually trained on a sequence of tasks with known labels or boundaries.
+Existing context detection approaches commonly leverage statistics or Bayesian inference to identify task boundaries.

 On the one hand, some methods tend to be reactive to a changing distribution by finding change points in the pattern of state-reward tuples ({\em e.g.,} Context QL \cite{padakandla2020reinforcement}), or tracking the difference between the short-term and long-term moving average rewards ({\em e.g.,} CRL-Unsup \cite{lomonaco2020continual}), or splitting a game into contexts using the undiscounted accumulated game score as a task contextualization \cite{jain2020algorithmic}.
 These methods can be agile in responding to scenarios with abrupt changes among contexts or tasks, but are insensitive to smooth transitions from one context to another.